knightazura/ghost-sdk/Git-workflow.md

 Whilst you're working on your branch on your own, you can do all the commits you like - lots of little ones are recommended.
 However, when you come to submit a PR, you should clean your history ready for public consumption.

-Run git log master..your-branch-name to see how many commits there are on your branch
+- Run `git log master..your-branch-name` to see how many commits there are on your branch

-Run git rebase -i HEAD~# where # is the number of commits you have done on your branch.
+- Run `git rebase -i HEAD~#` where # is the number of commits you have done on your branch

 Use the interactive rebase to edit your history.
 Unless you have good reason to keep more than one commit, I recommend marking the first commit with 'r' and the others with 's'.
 This lets you keep the first commit only, but change the message.